FinnishArmy/Search-And-Rescue-Dashboard/README.md

 ## About the project
 Grazioso Salvare identifies dogs that are good candidates for search-and-rescue training.
 When trained, these dogs are able to find and help to rescue humans or other animals, often in life-threatening conditions.

+## Why MongoDB?
+MongoDB provides great flexibility and scalability of JSON data formats.
+On top of this it makes it easy to implement Python functionality directly.

 ## Getting Started
 To get a local copy up and running, follow these simple example steps.